Skip navigation

 Summary: Differences in Selling a Property Via Private Sale and Auction

 By now, you may be thinking: there is no ‘best’ way to sell a property and you’d be correct.
 Your choice very much depends on your circumstances.
+To recap, the table below outlines the key differences we have explored.

 Estate Agent and Auction House Partnerships